- Details

 17th November 2023

 In his 1952 memoir, the Poet Laureate John Masefield describes the gardens at St Pancras Old Church as, “The churchyard of romance.”
 This recollection indicates his awareness of the many poets and writers who, over the years, have wandered there.
 To mention William Blake, Percy Bysshe Shelley, Mary Shelley, John Keats, Thomas Chatterton, Thomas Hardy, W.B.
 Yeats, T.S.
-Eliot, Dylan Thomas, Paul Verlaine, Arthur Rimbaud, and Aidan Dun is to name but a few.
+Eliot, Dylan Thomas, Paul Verlaine and Arthur Rimbaud is to name but a few.

-In Masefield’s lifetime, just as in mine, there was a need to make a distinction between two churches with similar names in close proximity, to avoid confusion.
-One is St Pancras Parish Church built in 1822, which backs on to WB Yeats’s old building in Bloomsbury.
-And the other, St Pancras Old Church, set in a cemetery garden lined with magnificent London Planes, a stone’s throw from Kings Cross and St Pancras Stations.
+In Masefield’s lifetime, just as in mine, there is a need to make a distinction between two churches with similar names in close proximity, to avoid confusion.
+One is St Pancras Parish Church in Bloomsbury, built in 1822.
+The other, St Pancras Old Church, set in a cemetery garden graced with a host of magnificent London Planes, a stone’s throw from Kings Cross and St Pancras Stations.

 Probably the most romantic story surrounding the old church is that of Percy Bysshe Shelley, who happened upon the teenage Mary Godwin, later Mary Shelley the author of Frankenstein, as she mourned at the graveside of her mother, the prima-feminist Mary Wollstonecraft.
 The young lovers famously eloped causing a scandal from which Mary, her father William Godwin, who was already under scrutiny for his radical publications and Shelley, still married to his first wife, would never fully recover from.